teamed/technoparkcorp.com/_posts/about/news/year2010/2010-07-21-pdd-patent.md

 is the absence of long branches.
 Implementation of every task, no matter how difficult it is, takes a few hours in one iteration.
 Then the task is set to pending state and new "**puzzles**" are merged into `trunk`.
-Project planning becomes more predictable and simple, since the project manager is dealing with a large amount of small isolated tasks, instead of long and risky activities.
+Project planning becomes more predictable and simple since the project manager is dealing with a large amount of small, isolated tasks, instead of long and risky activities.
 With this method, cost and scope control also becomes more effective.

-Properly used "**puzzles**" becomes the main management and communication mechanism in a distributed software project, replacing e-mails, online discussions and phone calls.
-Moreover, the PDD software collects "**puzzles**" from source code and builds short-term plans of key development tasks.
+Properly used "**puzzles**" become the main management and communication mechanism in a distributed software project, replacing e-mails, online discussions, and phone calls.
+Moreover; the PDD software collects "**puzzles**" from source code and builds short-term plans of key development tasks.